midhunkalarikkal/FullDomain/Notes/DSA1.md

 ---
 Key-Value Pairs: Stores data in key-value pairs.
 Any Data Type for Keys: Keys can be of any data type (including objects and functions).
-No Prototype Chain: Does not inherit from any prototype.
+No Prototype Chain: Does not inherit property from any prototype.
 Efficient for Large Data Sets: Designed to handle a large number of key-value pairs efficiently.
 Common Methods: set, get, has, delete, clear, forEach.

 ## `ASCII` ##
 ================
-Definition: American Standard Code for Information Interchange.
+American Standard Code for Information Interchange.
 A character encoding standard for electronic communication, representing text in computers.

 32 - Space: The space character.